 Bread Stuffing—you can wing this one: dried bread cubes or ripped chunks (get a bakery levain or sourdough if you can—I use the crust too because it’s my favorite part), melted butter and onions, sage, salt, poultry seasoning, come celery, some broth, into buttered baking dish to heat through when there’s space in the oven.
 Recipes everywhere, pick one you like.

 Celery Root Mashed Potatoes.
-Or just buy russet potatoes, peel and quarter, plop into boiling salted water and cook at low simmer until tender.
+Or buy Yukon Golds, peel and quarter, plop into boiling salted water and cook at low simmer until tender.
 Send through a potato ricer into a warmed bowl and and stir in warm milk, cream and butter.

 Gravy.
 Did I mention Ree Drummond’s gravy??
 You don’t have to use the giblets.